Akuli/jou/doc/perf.md

 $ clang fib40.c -O3 && time ./a.out
 ```

-Here are the results on my computer,
-after running each command a few times and averaging the results:
+After running each command a few times the result averaged the following:

 | Optimization flag | C (with the clang compiler)   | Jou           |
 |-------------------|-------------------------------|---------------|